If you are a Canon photographer looking for the best walk-around lens, this article is for you.

 This is an excellent walk-around lens for your full-frame or APS-C camera.

-Remember that you get a 38 to 168 millimeter on a camera such as the ATD with a crop factor of 1.6.
+Remember that you get a 38 to 168 millimeter on a camera such as the ATD with a crop factor 1.6.

 It’s an excellent lens for your video recordings because you can save a lot of weight by carrying just a single lens.